Montgomery County Little League (MCLL)

 - Runner must touch all bases.
 This is the perfect time to teach the runner the proper way to touch the base that they missed.

 - Base runners (including the batter) will not be granted an extra base on overthrows.
+In the event of an overthrow, the play is called dead.
+An overthrow is when the fielder has to abandon his/her position to retrieve the baseball.

 - Only the batter is allowed to handle a bat.
 All other players must remain on the "bench".
 An assistant coach or parent must monitor this requirement to avoid injuries.